 Recently while updating Blue Corona’s LinkedIn company page, I was reminded that live chat can be a great sales tool, but it can also leave prospects with a bad taste in their mouth.

-Here’s our conversation (my comments next to my name in next to Taylor’s comments in parenthesis in red):
+Here’s our conversation (my comments next to Taylor’s comments in parentheses):

 Taylor: Hi Ben, how can I help you?